Biometric Photo Requirements Guide

 Place camera at eye level, about 1.5m away.
 Use a tripod or have someone hold the camera steady.

 Face the camera directly, keep a neutral expression with mouth closed.
-Remove glasses if your country requires it.
+Eyes open, looking at lens.

-Use our free tool to crop and resize your photo to the exact biometric dimensions required.
+Use our free tool to crop and resize your photo to the exact biometric dimensions required for your country.

 Frequently Asked Questions